German Boys Clothes: Family Trends--The 19th Century

 The 1890s

-Younger boys still wore dresses.
-We still boys wearing belted tunics in the 1890s, but the cut-away jackets were no longer very common.
-The sailor suit had become san important style in Germany by the 1890s.
+Younger German boys still wore dresses in the 1890s.
+We still boys wearing belted tunics, but the cut-away jackets were no longer very common.
+The sailor suit had become an important style in Germany by the 1890s.
 Boys more commonly wore kneepants.
 Younger boys commonly wore shrt-cropped hair.
+Knee pants became standard for boys in the 1890s, but some were cut well below the knees.
 Girls dresses had tight neck collars.
+Some dresses were sleeveless.
+Long stockings were very commonly worn by both boys and girls.
+Girls might wear white stockings.

 HBC